test-kitchen/test-kitchen/docs/content/docs/drivers/vagrant.md

 ### Installing Hypervisor Plugins

-VMware and Parallels hypervisors require the installation hypervisor plugins in Vagrant.
+VMware and Parallels hypervisors require the installation of hypervisor plugins in Vagrant.

 For VMware Fusion or Workstation Pro run: